We are foodies. No doubt about it.

 Chef Yves Camdeborde’s restaurant is located in the Hotel Relais Saint Germain.
 It is a brasserie with a menu that is far different and much more elaborate than other brasseries.

-We thoroughly enjoyed most of the dishes we have had here in several visits: a very nice steak tartare; a standout blue lobster tail in lobster bisque cream with penne pasta, peas, chopped zucchini ginger, and lobster bisque foam; incredible bone marrow with peas, beans, and bacon, topped with a flavorful fume; beef tartare with egg, chives, capers, pureed eggplant, and parmesan; roast octopus with ink, pasta, and another fume; and escargot.
-Of less interest were the pork belly and our least favorite of all, a pre-cooked veal sliced and served carpaccio style with cod liver and parmesan.
+We thoroughly enjoyed most of the dishes we have had here in several visits: a very nice steak tartare; a standout blue lobster tail in lobster bisque cream with penne pasta, peas, chopped zucchini ginger, and lobster bisque foam; incredible bone marrow with peas, beans, and bacon, topped with a flavorful fume; beef tartare with egg, chives, capers, pureed eggplant, and parmesan; roast octopus with ink, pasta, and another fume; and escargot. the pork belly was of less interest.
+Our least favorite of all was a pre-cooked veal sliced and served carpaccio style with cod liver and parmesan.

 Auguste (54 Rue de Bourgogne)

 We have eaten here numerous times and always thoroughly enjoy this Michelin-starred restaurant.
 It starts with the initial amuse bouche, to the complementary last bites, and pretty much everything in between.
 On our recent visit, the amuse consisted of a parmesan wafer with artichoke cream and tomato with smoked eel in a light phyllo dough.
 Our main courses consisted of a tender, tasty veal saddle with carrots and carrot puree and foam and an equally rewarding turbot with Chantilly perfume and wild herbs.
 They were followed with small madeleines.
 Given the “plague” of tiny, limited wine-by-the-glass and half-bottle offerings that we face in most Parisian restaurants, we ended up with a bottle for lunch: 2018 Domaine Borgeot “Vielles Vignes” Santenay red Burgundy.